bxcodec/httpcache/README.md

-# Docs
+# httpcache, inject-able http cache in golang.

 Howdy there!!!

 Usually when we want to integrate with cache (let's say Redis), we usually have to do many changes in our code.
 What if, we just inject the cache to the HTTP client.
-So we don't have to create many changes in each line of our code to get the data from Cache, do the validation etc.
+So we don't have to create many changes in every line of our code to support the cache features?

-## Introduce Hache: Injecte-able HTTP Cache for Golang HTTP Client
+With only less than 10 line of code, you can got a complete implementations of HTTP Cache based on [RFC 7234](http://tools.ietf.org/html/rfc7234)

 [![Build Status](https://travis-ci.com/bxcodec/httpcache.svg?token=Y64SjWyDK7wXJiFFqV6M&branch=master)](https://travis-ci.com/bxcodec/httpcache)
 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/bxcodec/httpcache/blob/master/LICENSE)